sdsc-ordes/catplus-zarr-converters/README.md

 ## How to Use

 ```
 cargo build
 cargo run
 ```

-This should print "Hello world"
+This will use the `data/synth.json` as input and build a turtle graph from it, mapping it to the cat-plus ontology (see link above).

 ## Contribute